Pawnee people: Relocation and reservation

 As noted above, the Pawnee were subjected to continual raids by Lakota from the north and west.
 On one such raid, 5 August 1873, a Sioux war party of over 1,000 warriors ambushed a Pawnee hunting party of 350 men, women, and children.
 The Pawnee had gained permission to leave the reservation and hunt buffalo.
 About 70 Pawnee were killed in this attack, which occurred in a canyon in present-day Hitchcock County.
 The site is known as Massacre Canyon.
 Because of the ongoing hostilities with the Sioux and encroachment from American settlers to the south and east, the Pawnee decided to leave their Nebraska reservation in the 1870s and settle on a new reservation in Indian Territory, located in what is today Oklahoma.

 In 1874, the Pawnee requested relocation to Indian Territory (Oklahoma), but the stress of the move, diseases, and poor conditions on their reservation reduced their numbers even more.
 During this time, outlaws often smuggled whiskey to the Pawnee.
 The teenaged female bandits Little Britches and Cattle Annie were imprisoned for this crime.

-In 1875 most members of the nation moved to Indian Territory, a large area reserved to receive tribes displaced from east of the Mississippi River and elsewhere.
+In 1875 most citizens of the nation moved to Indian Territory, a large area reserved to receive tribes displaced from east of the Mississippi River and elsewhere.
 The warriors resisted the loss of their freedom and culture, but gradually adapted to reservations.
 On 23 November 1892, the Pawnee in Oklahoma were forced by the US federal government to sign an agreement with the Cherokee Commission to accept individual allotments of land in a breakup of their communal holding.

 By 1900, the Pawnee population was recorded by the US Census as 633.
 Since then the tribe has begun to recover in numbers.